dlmacedo/deep-learning-class/README.md

 # Deep Learning Class

-The code of this repository is used in the deep learning practical lectures.
+The code of this repository is used in deep learning practical lectures.

-It requires Python 3.X, PyTorch 1.X, and TensorFlow 2.X.

-We recommend installing libs using conda or pip.

 ## Frameworks